 Outpatient and Intensive Outpatient Programs

 Our treatment options help patients understand drug addiction and develop the tools to overcome it.

-While most patients don’t qualify for this addiction treatment program when first admitted, the Outpatient Program provides structure and education to help them reach recovery.
+The Outpatient Program provides structure and education to help you reach recovery.
 After completion, you will be reassessed for our aftercare treatment plan.

 In our Outpatient Drug Rehab Program you are expected to attend:

 - 1 medical visit per month – 30 minutes

 - 1 support group counseling session per week – 3 hours

 - 1 individual counseling session per month – 60 minutes